If you are intending to do SEO, never, ever rely on black hat tools to help you, no matter how good they sound.

 No matter how much internet marketing evolves, the black hat people are always trying to make tools/techniques to manipulate SEO results and get high rankings via finding loopholes in search engine’s algorithms.

-It is basically a non-traditional (and sometimes unethical) approach to SEO where you try to get your website/s ranked in a way that is not welcome by search engines.
+It is basically a non-traditional (and sometimes unethical) approach to SEO where you try to get your website/s ranked in a way that is not welcomed or allowed by search engines.

 For those of you thinking about trying these methods out despite my warnings, I’m going to show you:

 1) Why they fail.

 2. Prime examples of black hat tools you should never use.

 So let’s get going:

 1) Why all Black Hat SEO tools fail.

 Every new black hat method that arrives to the SEO market always aims to do several things: